laminas/tutorials/doc/book/event-manager.md

 mechanism.
 You can trigger one event early in the method, returning if a cache is found, and trigger another event late in the method, seeding the cache.

-The `EventManager` component offers two ways to handle this.
-The first is to pass a callback as the last argument to `trigger()`; if that callback returns a boolean `true`, execution is halted.
+The `EventManager` component offers two ways to handle this, depending on whether you have an event instance already, or want the event manager to create one for you.

+- `triggerEventUntil(callable $callback, EventInterface $event)`
+- `triggerUntil(callable $callback, $eventName, $target = null, $argv = [])`

+In each case, `$callback` will be any PHP callable, and will be passed the return value from the most recently executed listener.
+The `$callback` must then return a boolean value indicating whether or not to halt execution; boolean `true` indicates execution should halt.

+Your consuming code can then check to see if execution was short-circuited by using the `stopped()` method of the returned `ResponseCollection`.

 Here's an example: